Child Custody Complex Issues. Dedicated Attorneys. Proven Success.

 The child custody lawyers in our Long Island office serve the entire New York Metropolitan Area.
 Call (516) 212-9211 or contact us online today.

-Joint Custody vs. Full Custody
+The Difference Between Joint Custody & Full Custody

 Custody can be divided in one of two ways.
 It can be full custody, which, as the name suggests, is granted mostly to one parent, or joint custody, where the parents share it equally.